omartobgy/Premier-League-Predictor/README.md

-# Premier-League-Predictor
-# Premier League Match Outcome Predictor ⚽️
+# Premier League Match Predictor ⚽️

 This project builds a machine learning model to predict the outcome of Premier League football matches (win or not) using historical match statistics and recent team performance trends.